 WordPress itself is completely free.
 To create a website using WordPress, you need a web hosting account.
 Your web host stores the WordPress files on their server and ensures your site is available round the clock.
 All you have to do is choose the right host.

-WordPress works great on practically any hosting package, from budget shared hosting right through to a dedicated server plan.
+WordPress works great on practically any budget hosting package.
 Most new users start with a cheap shared hosting package costing a few bucks a month.
 ‘Shared’ means the web host places multiple clients on the same server, which is an economical way of providing resources for small websites.

 Choosing the Best Shared Hosting

-The cheapest shared hosting is offered on the Linux platform, and Linux is the best platform for WordPress too.
+The cheapest shared hosting is offered on the Linux platform.
+Luckily, that’s what WordPress runs on too.
 You don’t need to worry about the operating system you’re running on your own computer, because Linux hosting can be managed from any computer with an internet connection.
 Just make sure that your host supports WordPress.
-Almost all of them do.
+We suggest Web Hosting Hub.